JoKeyser/Plain-Matlab-NI-DAQmx-examples/README.md

 Sometimes Matlab does not require a pointer when C would.
 But I found that it does not hurt to specify a pointer in this case.
 Whether Matlab expects a pointer can be seen in the output created by `libfunctionsview('myni')`.

+### Advice from Nathan Tomlin:

+I had no header file (`.h`) on my computer, so I had to download NIDAQ from the NI website, I got this version: `nidaq910f0_downloader.exe`.

+After installing, the C help files were then in:
+`C:\Program Files\National Instruments\NI-DAQ\docs\cdaqmx.chm`
+and the header file in:
+`C:\Program Files\National Instruments\NI-DAQ\DAQmx ANSI C Dev\include`.

+I copied the files `nicaiu.dll` and `nidaqmx.h` files to my working directory, but you can also just add their paths to the code.

 ## Usage